On the viability of $f(Q)$ gravity models: Energy conservation in theories of gravity

 \end{description}

 To elaborate the result, in the studied spacetime let us fix a line element, that means fixing the metric along with the coordinates.
-Now we choose an appropriate flat (curvature-free) as well as symmetric (torsion-free) connection to formulate the modified $f(Q)$ gravity EoMs (equations of motion).
-So now we are dealing with a fixed choice of the two vectors $\Phi_\nu$ and $\Psi_\nu$.
-These two tensors can be identically zero or either of them can be non-null in the studied setting.
-Our target is to analyse the viability of possible $f(Q)$ models as described in case (a) -- case (d).
+Now for any flat (curvature-free) as well as symmetric (torsion-free) connection to formulate the modified $f(Q)$ gravity EoMs (equations of motion), we are dealing with a fixed choice of the two vectors $\Phi_\nu$ and $\Psi_\nu$.
+These two vectors can be identically zero or either of them can be non-null in the studied setting, as we show in the next section.

-In literature, this vital filtration process is overlooked in the symmetric teleparallel theory, by arguing that the equation (\ref{z1}) that we have obtained in our present analysis can be derived from the connection variation (\ref{FE2}) of the action of $f(Q)$.
-No doubt in that, actually these two equations are each others counterpart.
-This is evident from the action principle \cite{cosmoconserve}, and can also be shown from the field equation (see Appendix \ref{appEquiv}).
-But that does not allow us to bypass the checkpoint.
-A model has to satisfy this condition to be viable in a particular spacetime geometry.
-Whether one arrives at this conclusion from the connection variation or from the energy conservation, makes no alteration to this fact.
-Below we consider several physically important spacetimes and show that the condition (\ref{z1}) is not trivially satisfied in all the cases and therefore acts as a filtration medium.